Winter Road Maintenance

 Yes, the County does sell gravel.
 All sales of gravel shall be limited for ratepayers to 150 tonnes of gravel per year per residential/farm/acreage site.
 Gravel is not available for sale to commercial users.
 Anyone wishing to purchase gravel must contact the Public Works Department to make arrangements or to obtain information regarding a list of available aggregate products and pricing.
 Gravel will be loaded at the County’s convenience when the loader is at the pit.
 Trucking of gravel must be arranged by the purchaser.
 The County does not haul gravel for private use.

-For more information regarding gravel sale and prices, please contact Public Works at (780) 384-4123.
+For more information regarding gravel sale and prices, please contact Public Works at (780) 384-4123 or visit: Gravel Sales.

 Does the County sell culverts?

-Yes, the County does sell used culverts to County ratepayers only, at one-half the purchase price.
-The County only sells new culverts for use in approaches on road allowances, for use on private property in an emergent situation or to local municipalities.
+Yes, the County does sell used culverts to County ratepayers only, at half the purchase price.
+The County only sells new culverts for use in approaches on road allowances, for use on private property in an emergency situation or to local municipalities.

 There is a sign down on one of our County roads.
 Who do I call?